varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 nextflow run main.nf --reads 'data/*_{1,2}.fastq.gz' --output 'output_file_prefix' --run_mlst
 ```

-This will produce a new MLST log file for each sample `*_new_mlst_alleles.log` indicating whether new MLST alleles have been found (where there are mismatches with sufficient read depth at least the value specified --mlst_min_read_depth [Default: 30]).
-If it reads "New MLST alleles found." then a FASTA file for the corresponding sample `<sampleID>_new_mlst_alleles.fasta` and a pileup file `<sampleID>_new_mlst_pileup.txt` are generated.
+This will produce a new MLST log file `<output_file_prefix>_new_mlst_alleles.log` indicating whether new MLST alleles have been found for each sample (where there are mismatches with sufficient read depth at least the value specified --mlst_min_read_depth [Default: 30]).
+If it includes "<sample_id>: New MLST alleles found." then a FASTA file for the corresponding sample `<sampleID>_new_mlst_alleles.fasta` and a pileup file `<sampleID>_new_mlst_pileup.txt` are generated.

-For other samples that have no new MLST alleles and only have existing sequence types, these existing are generated in `<output_file_prefix>_existing_sequence_types.txt`.
+For other samples that have no new MLST alleles and only have existing sequence types, these existing types are generated in `<output_file_prefix>_existing_sequence_types.txt`.
 If "None found" for a sample then no sequence types were found with sufficient read depth at least the value specified by --mlst_min_read_depth [Default: 30]).

 ### Surface Protein Typing Pipeline Usage